Cat1999/GettingAndCleaningData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-You should create one R script called run_analysis.R that does the following.
+Create one R script called run_analysis.R that does the following:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.